PerfectlySoft/PerfectDocs/guide/routing.md

 ### Variables

 Route URIs can also contain variable components.
 A variable component begins and ends with a set of curly brackets ```{ }```.
 Within the brackets is the variable identifier.
 A variable identifier can consist of any character except the closing curly bracket ```}```.
 Variable components work somewhat like single wildcards do in that they match any single literal path component value.
 The actual value of the URL component which is matched by the variable is saved and made available through the ```HTTPRequest.urlVariables``` dictionary.
 This dictionary is of type ```[String:String]```.
 URI variables are a good way to gather dynamic data from a request.
-For example a URL might make a usermanagement related request and include the user id as a component in the URL.
+For example, a URL might make a user management related request, and include the user id as a component in the URL.

-To illustrate, when given the URI ```/foo/{bar}/baz```, a request to the URL ```/foo/123/baz``` would match and would place in the ```HTTPRequest.urlVariables``` dictionary the value "123" under the key "bar".
+For example, when given the URI ```/foo/{bar}/baz```, a request to the URL ```/foo/123/baz``` would match and place it in the ```HTTPRequest.urlVariables``` dictionary with the value "123" under the key "bar".

 ### Wildcards

+A wildcard, also referred to as a wild character, is a symbol used to replace or represent one or more characters.
 Beyond full literal URI paths, routes can contain wildcard segments.

 Wildcards match any portion of a URI and can be used to route groups of URIs to a single handler.
 Wildcards consist of either one or two asterisks.
 A single asterisk can occur anywhere in a URI path as long as it represents one full component of the URI.
 A double asterisk, or trailing wildcard, can occur only at the end of a URI.
 Trailing wildcards match any remaining portion of a URI.

 A route with the the URI ```/foo/*/baz``` would match the both of the URLs: